 So what are all these Events?

 You can imagine them as a set of Triggers.
 They fire under certain conditions which we roughly explain in the table below.
-It's not a technical description, but it gives you an idea what each Event does.
+It's not a technical description, but it gives you an idea of what each Event does.

 Events will fire as soon as they become true, under the condition that you use the Trigger "always".
-We'll explain in section 2 of this chapter how you can combine Events and Triggers to control the automation and integration processes more granular.
-But we mention this because you should always keep in mind: try to define Events as precisely as possible so they only apply to the cases you want something to happen (as for instance a ticket creation only when a call is bridged).
+We'll explain in section 2 of this chapter how you can combine Events and Triggers to control the automation and integration processes more granularly.
+But we mention this because you should always keep one thing in mind: try to define Events as precisely as possible so they only apply to the cases you want something to happen (as for instance a ticket creation only when a call is bridged).